-- 19. A patient had psychotherapy weekly for 5 months.
+- 19. A patient participated in psychotherapy weekly for 5 months.
 The therapist used free association, dream analysis, and facilitated transference to help the patient understand conflicts and foster change.
 Select the term that applies to this method.

 - a.
 Rational-emotive behavior therapy

+- b.
+Psychodynamic psychotherapy

 - c.
 Cognitive-behavioral therapy

-- b.
-Psychodynamic psychotherapy

 - d.
 Operant conditioning